oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

 ```

-To get all events that are generated by the operator, use this command:
+To get all events that are generated by the operator, run:

 ```none
  $ kubectl get events -n [namespace] --selector=weblogic.createdByOperator=true